Decentralized Deep Learning using Momentum-Accelerated Consensus: Introduction

 \tabcolsep{2pt}

 While the above works are representative of key advances in the algorithmic front, several gaps remain in our understanding of centralized versus distributed learning approaches.
-Conspicuous among these gaps is the notion of \emph{momentum}, which is a common technique to speed up convergence in gradient-based learning with minimal overhead in computational costs~\cite{nesterov2013introductory,sutskever2013importance}.
-However, few papers (barring exceptions such as~\citet{ghadimi2013multi,jiang2017collaborative,assran2018stochastic,yu2019linear}) in the decentralized learning literature have touched upon momentum-based acceleration techniques, and to our knowledge, rigorous guarantees in the context of non-convex and stochastic optimization have not been presented.
+Conspicuous among these gaps is the notion of \emph{momentum}, which is a common technique to speed up convergence in gradient-based learning methods~\cite{nesterov2013introductory,sutskever2013importance}.
+However, few papers (barring exceptions such as~\cite{ghadimi2013multi,jiang2017collaborative,assran2018stochastic,yu2019linear}) in the decentralized learning literature have touched upon momentum-based acceleration techniques, and to our knowledge, rigorous guarantees in the context of nonconvex and stochastic optimization have not been presented.
 Our objective in this paper is to fill this key gap from both a theoretical as well as empirical perspective.

-The standard analysis of decentralized learning algorithms establishes convergence rates of gradient-based learning assuming that the loss function is strongly convex.
-However, strong convexity is too strict an assumption in real-world applications, and particularly in the deep learning setting.
-In the centralized case, one way to overcome this is to assume objective functions that obey the Polyak-\L{}ojasiewicz, or the PL, criterion (also called as quasi-convex or invex functions).
-It has been shown that SGD and its variants algorithms achieve global linear convergence rates~\cite{karimi2016linear,gower2019sgd}.
-However, such analysis has not performed in the decentralized setting to our knowledge.
-In this paper, we first prove linear convergence rate of momentum-accelerated methods with constant stepsize for strongly convex functions.
-Then, we relax the strongly-convex assumption to the quasi-convex case and prove similar (linear) convergence rates.

-\textbf{Our contributions.} We propose and analyze a stochastic optimization algorithm that we call decentralized momentum SGD (DMSGD), based on the classical notion of momentum (or the \emph{heavy-ball} method) used in gradient-based optimization~\cite{polyak1964some}.
-In contrast with previous analyses~\cite{jakovetic2014fast,ghadimi2013multi}, our work takes into account the following factors: DMSGD succeeds in the \textit{stochastic} setting with \textit{decentralized} data/parameters for optimizing objective functions that exhibit \textit{quasi-convexity} (in the PL sense) as well as \textit{nonconvexity}.
-See Table~\ref{table1} for quantitative comparisons with existing approaches.
+\textbf{Our contributions.} We propose and analyze a stochastic optimization algorithm that we call decentralized momentum SGD (DMSGD), based on the classical notion of momentum (or the \emph{heavy-ball} method~\cite{polyak1964some}).
+See Table~\ref{table1} for more comparisons.